 A program that will make you the envy of your fellow travelers.
 The Transportation Security Administration’s PreCheck program allows travelers to move through airport security faster.
 PreCheck members get access to a special express security line and do not need to remove their shoes, jackets, laptops, liquids, belts, or electronics for screening.
-This program costs $85 is also good for five years.
+This program costs $85 and is also good for five years.
 Note that TSA occasionally randomly selects travelers to undergo the regular screening, despite PreCheck status.

 Global Entry deals with international arrivals to the United States—it’s a way to navigate Customs more easily.
 Users of Global Entry also are afforded TSA PreCheck status.
 TSA PreCheck allows travelers to get into the Departures area of the airport easier—cutting down wait times and the irritations often associated with going through Security.
 For frequent international travelers, Global Entry is the way to go.
 For mainly domestic travelers, TSA PreCheck may be all you need.